Paper 2 Writing – Part 2

 - Clearly, more could be done to ….
 I would make the following recommendations:

 Report – Model answer 1

 According to my survey, a significant proportion of young people never or hardly never spend time with someone aged 65.
-Reasons that respondents gave for this included: they have nothing in common, the elderly don't like teenagers and lack of time.
-More promisingly, nearly three quarters of those surveyed (74 percent) agreed that they could probably 'learn something' from older people.
+Reasons that respondents gave for this included: they have nothing in common, the elderly do not like teenagers and lack of time.
+More promisingly, nearly three quarters of those surveyed (74 percent) agreed that they could probably ‘learn something’ from older people.